TOAST-DOCS/Compute-Image-Builder/en/component-guide.md

 ### Connect to PostgreSQL

-After creating an instance, initially connect to PostgreSQL as follows.
+After creating an instance, initially connect as follows.
 <br>
 ```
 #Log in after switching the account to postgres